dhmunro/dudley/README.md

 where your data is stored, and any consumer of your data will need to understand their meaning anyway.
-You should not store information necessary to disambiguate variable meaning as attributes (let alone required as actual variable data for processing); this omission is intended to encourage you to store any such information as actual named variables in your files.
+You should not store information necessary to disambiguate variable meaning as attributes (let alone require attribute values for processing); this omission is intended to encourage you to store any such information as actual named variables in your files.
+(Also, for concepts like point versus zone centered arrays, the Dudley + and - dimension suffixes can play the role of a centering attribute.)

 ## Primitive data types